MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/general-operational-oids-for-connection-oriented-miniport-drivers.md

 # General operational OIDs for connection-oriented miniport drivers

 The following table summarizes the OIDs used to get or set the general operational characteristics of connection-oriented miniport drivers and/or their NICs.

+> [!TIP]
-Note that a connection-oriented miniport driver handles such requests in its [MiniportCoOidRequest](https://msdn.microsoft.com/library/windows/hardware/ff559362) callback function.
+> A connection-oriented miniport driver handles such requests in its [MiniportCoOidRequest](https://msdn.microsoft.com/library/windows/hardware/ff559362) callback function.

 In this table, M indicates an OID is mandatory, while O indicates it is optional.